This Restaurant Style Mexican Rice is just as good if not better than what you will find in restaurants. And now you can make it at home!

 While Mexican Rice is often used as a side with many Mexican dishes, it is also often used when making burritos.
 I love a good chicken burrito stuffed with Mexican rice, sour cream and some pico de gallo.
 Yummy!

-For more great recipes like this one, check out my collection of Rice, Quinoa and Grains Recipes.
+For more great recipes like this one, check out my collection of Side Dish Recipes.
 You won't be disappointed!

 📋 What Ingredients do I need